f5devcentral/f5-cli/docs/examples/quickstart.rst

 ::

-    f5 bigip extension as3 create --install-component --declaration as3.json
+    f5 bigip extension as3 create --declaration as3.json

 Response: